Thomas M. Loughin

 · Much of my work involves some kind of resampling (either bootstrapping or permutation-based), and often studies problems involving multiple testing.

 · Collaborative Work with researchers in various areas.
-Recent areas of collaboration include Interactive Arts and Technology, Developmental Medicine, Wildlife Biology, Agriculture, and Veterinary Medicine.
+Recent areas of collaboration include Interactive Arts and Technology, Medicine, Wildlife Ecology and Biology, Agriculture, and Veterinary Medicine.

 · A detailed CV is available here (pdf format) .

-· While I am chair of the department, I will have reduced involvement in the SFU Surrey Statistical Consulting Centre.
-Consulting services for SFU Surrey will continue to be offered by Marie Loughin.
-Contact her at mloughin “at” sfu “dot” ca to arrange an appointment, or read here to find out more!
+· While I am chair of the department, I will have reduced involvement in Statistical Consulting.
+Consulting services for SFU Surrey will be handled through Ian Berkovitz at the Burnaby office of the SFU Statistical Consulting Service.
+Contact him at ijb “at” sfu “dot” ca to arrange an appointment, or read here to find out more!

-· The best time to contact me for statistical consulting is in the planning phase of the study.
-I can help to avert a disaster much more easily than I can help to recover from one.
+· The best time to contact us for statistical consulting is in the planning phase of the study.
+We can help to avert a disaster much more easily than we can help to recover from one.

 · Don’t make these mistakes!